ehcloninger/ericcloninger.com/_posts/2022-11-29-where-on-the-internet-is-eric.md

 Like many other refugees from Twitter, I have created a Mastodon account, but I haven't yet dug into the culture and behavior of the service to see if it suits me.

 [@ericc@mastodon.world](https://mastodon.world/@ericc)

-### Discord :neutral_face:

-I've been on Discord for a few years, but I really don't socialize there.
-It's mostly out of need, but I think I will likely increase my presence there.

-**ecdroid#5041**

 ### Twitter :arrow_down: